Breakthrough offers new route to large-scale quantum computing

 In an ordinary sense, the distances involved are very small; the entire apparatus operates over a little more than a centimeter.
 But on the subatomic scale, they are vast.
-It is like coordinating the motion of a top spinning on the moon with another on the surface of the Earth.
+It is like coordinating the motion of a top spinning on the moon with another on the surface of the earth.

 "It's the most amazing thing," said Jake Taylor, a physicist at the National Institute of Standards and Technology, who worked on the project with the Princeton team.
 "You have a single electron almost completely changing the properties of an inch-long electrical system."

 For years, teams of scientists have pursued the idea of using quantum mechanics to build a new machine that would revolutionize computing.
-The goal is not to build a faster or more powerful computer, but to build one that approaches problems in a completely different fashion.
+The goal is not build a faster or more powerful computer, but to build one that approaches problems in a completely different fashion.

-The power of a quantum computer comes from the rules of quantum mechanics, which describe the universe of subatomic particles.
+The power of a quantum computer comes from the strange rules of quantum mechanics, which describe the universe of subatomic particles.
 Quantum mechanics says that an electron can spin in one direction, representing a 1, or in another direction, a 0.
 But it can also be in something called "superposition" representing all states between 1 and 0.
-If scientists and engineers could build a working machine that takes advantage of this, they would open up entirely new fields of computing.
+If scientists and engineers can build a working machine that takes advantage of this, they would open up entirely new fields of computing.

 One challenge facing scientists is that the spins of electrons, or any other quantum particles, are incredibly delicate.
 Any outside influences, whether a wisp of magnetism or glimpse of light, destabilizes the electrons' spins and introduces errors.